orchestrate tools import

 _

-). - The package root folder and the tool file path CLI arguments MUST share a common base path.
+). - The package root folder and the tool file path CLI flags MUST share a common base path.

 - The path of the tool file folder relative to the package root folder, must be composed of folder names which are only composed of alphanumeric characters and underscores (